buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	    1. AFTER pressure is <3.1 pascals (or <5.8) and stabilizes: turn on the turbo molecular pump
 			* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute
+			* If the sound continues, reverse the steps to shut down the GC and troubleshoot
 			* Wait for vacuum to return and stabilize before moving on
 	    1. Turn on ion source heater
 			* GC and MS indicators in top right of screen should soon say 'ready'